 Dynamic and Structured Communication

-Before this update, a user could only host a private conversation by creating a new and separate Team or otherwise keep most management conversations open.
-This was effective but led to the creation of countless number of teams.
-Now, a user can host a private group within the original team itself, which should improve confidentiality, efficiency, and performance of Microsoft Teams for organizations.
+Before this update, a user could only host a private conversation by creating a new and separate Team or keeping most management conversations open.
+This was effective but led to the creation of a countless number of teams.
+Now, a user can host a private group within the original team itself, improving the confidentiality, efficiency, and performance of Microsoft Teams for organizations.

 Limits and Thresholds

-Each team can have 30 private channels and each private channel can have 250 members.
-Private channels support connectors and tabs except for Stream, Planner, and Forms.
+Each team can have 30 private channels, and each private channel can have 250 members.
+Private media support connectors and tabs except for Stream, Planner, and Forms.

 When to create a private channel?